pi3d/pi3d.github.com/html/_sources/FAQ.txt

       than 0.0 then the vertices of the Shape will be rendered as points.
       The size will actually vary with distance but will be the size you specified at 1 unit of distance from the camera.

+      pi3d.Points can be used to render points using the mat_flat shader

 .. _ReadMe: http://pi3d.github.com/html/index.html